bitovi/academy/src/typescript/5-classes.md

 ```
 @highlight 3

-## Exercise 1
+## Exercise: Create a Class

+### The problem

+In this exercise, we will take an old-school JavaScript class and convert it to a
+shiny new TypeScript class.

-Edit the file `4a-classes-hello-dino.ts` to recreate the prototype using TypeScript classes.
+Edit the file `4a-classes-hello-dino.ts` to recreate the `DinoKeeper` using TypeScript classes.

 ```typescript
 function DinoKeeper(name) {